-- A. General: Provide metal panels of full length when possible. - 1.
+- A. General: Provide metal roofing panels of full length from eave to ridge when possible. - 1.
 Field cutting by torch is not permitted. - 2.
-Do not apply panels during inclement weather. - 3.
-Do not apply panels to damp or frozen surface. - 4.
+Do not apply roofing during inclement weather. - 3.
+Do not apply roofing to damp or frozen deck surface. - 4.
 Do not expose materials vulnerable to water, wind or sun damage in quantities greater than can be weatherproofed during the same day. - 5.
-Rigidly fasten edge of metal panels and allow free eave movement due to thermal expansion and contraction per the approved shop drawings. - 6.
+Rigidly fasten Ridge of metal roof panels and allow free eave movement due to thermal expansion and contraction per the approved shop drawings. - 6.
 Install screws fasteners with power tools having controlled torque. - 7.
 Locate and space fasteners per approved shop drawings in true vertical and horizontal alignment. - 8.
-Install all flashings per the approved shop drawings as work progresses. - B. The Panel Applicator shall examine all surfaces on which their work is to be applied, and shall notify the architect in writing if not suitable to receive their work.
+Install Ridge, Hip and penetration flashings per the approved shop drawings as work progresses. - 9.
+Position roof jacks only in the flat of the panel; do not alter or impede standing seam ribs. - B. The Panel Applicator shall examine all surfaces on which their work is to be applied, and shall notify the architect in writing if not suitable to receive their work.
 Work on any surface shall constitute acceptance of this surface by the Panel Applicator.
 After beginning installation, install approximately 500 square feet of panels for Architect's approval, before proceeding with substantial work.